DoctorKhan/The-Social-Game-Book/src/50_conclusion/40_science_of_sovereign_connection.md

-### Chapter 15: The Science of Sovereign Connection: Protocols for a Networked Civilization
+### Chapter 13: The Science of Sovereign Connection - Protocols for a Networked Civilization

 The investigators had completed their diagnosis of the Social Game and identified the principles of individual resistance.
 But as they prepared to conclude their investigation, a final question emerged—one that would determine whether their work would remain merely academic or become the foundation for genuine transformation.